 Bock Audio is a “new vintage” microphone manufacturer.
-The company was started by David Bock in 2007 after having spent the previous three decades maintaining and repairing vintage microphones at the famous Ocean Way, Hyde Street and Hit Factory recording studios as well as designing a manufacturing new vintage mics at [the better known] Soundelux.
+David Bock started the company in 2007 after having spent the previous three decades maintaining and repairing vintage microphones at the famous Ocean Way, Hyde Street and Hit Factory recording studios, as well as designing a manufacturing new vintage mics at [the better known] Soundelux.

-Bock Audio not only manufactures high-end vintage-style microphones, but also runs like the old microphone production shops to the 1930s and 1940s.
-The microphones of Bock Audio are handcrafted and produced in very small batches with careful attention to each and every detail.
+Bock Audio not only manufactures high-end vintage-style microphones but also runs like the old microphone production shops to the 1930s and 1940s.
+The microphones of Bock Audio are handcrafted and produced in small batches with careful attention to each and every detail.

 Bock microphones are built to last, providing the highest level of performance that meets or exceeds that of the classics.

-It uses a proprietary CK12-style capsule hand-made to David Bock’s specifications by MBHO and a New Old Stock 6201 tube.
-This give the Bock Audio 251 its three polar patterns (cardioid, bidirectional, omnidirectional) and “classic Ela-M 251” sound, respectively.
+It uses a proprietary CK12-style capsule hand-made to David Bock’s specifications by MBHO and a New Old Stock 6201 tube, which gives the Bock Audio 251 its three polar patterns (cardioid, bidirectional, omnidirectional) and “classic Ela-M 251” sound, respectively.

 Though the Bock Audio 251 is not an exact clone of the original Telefunken Ela-M 251, it sounds and performs the same and is a fraction of the cost (if you could even find an Ela-M 251 for sale).